Prospective car buyer takes Toyota out for test drive — and never comes back

 Utah police were still on the hunt Wednesday for a prospective car buyer who took a Toyota out for a test drive but never came back, authorities said.

-The 40-year-old man came to Frontline Auto Sales in Woods Cross, just outside of Salt Lake City, on Monday afternoon and wanted to check out a 2017 Toyota Corolla, officials said.
+The 40-year-old man went to Frontline Auto Sales in Woods Cross, just outside Salt Lake City, on Monday afternoon and wanted to check out a 2017 Toyota Corolla, officials said.

-“I got the car back already," dealership owner Gustavo Valdovinos told NBC News on Wednesday.
-"I mean I don’t have to take a loss and the car is in good shape."
+"I got the car back already," dealership owner Gustavo Valdovinos said Wednesday.
+"I mean, I don't have to take a loss, and the car is in good shape."

-The driver was gone for about 2 1/2 hours when the dealership started worrying.
+The driver had been gone for about 2½ hours when the dealership started worrying.

-The man had said he'd want the car inspected by his own mechanics before buying, so Frontline called four nearby Toyota dealerships just in case the customer took it in without telling them.
+The man had said he would want the car inspected by his own mechanics before he bought it, so Frontline called four nearby Toyota dealerships just in case the customer took it in without telling them.

 None of the dealerships had spotted the Corolla.